|

 SWCPC 57

-tornado damage, individuals and Thomas Lubbock, early construction site, mule teams, horse
+and tornado damage, individuals and Thomas Lubbock, early construction site,

-and buggy, workers, a windmill, buildings on a town square, agriculture activities, water,
+mule teams, horse and buggy, workers, a windmill, buildings on a town square,

-Lubbock, Texas is the county seat of Lubbock County.
-Lubbock is located 327 miles
+Lubbock, Texas, the county seat of Lubbock County, is located 327 miles

-office called Lubbock, named for former Texas Ranger Thomas Lubbock, existed in
+post office called Lubbock, named for former Texas Ranger Thomas Lubbock,

-Yellowhouse Canyon.
-Lubbock incorporated as a city in 1909 and Texas Technological College
+existed in Yellowhouse Canyon.
+Lubbock incorporated as a city in 1909.
+Texas

-was authorized by the legislature in 1923 and was located in Lubbock.
+Technological College was authorized by the legislature in 1923 and was located

 Lubbock, Texas Chamber of Commerce